 Image Captioning Most recent image captioning approaches have an encoder-decoder architecture [11, 12, 32, 33, 50, 69].
 A spatial attention mechanism for image captioning was first introduced by [73].
 They explored soft attention [7] as well as hard attention.
 Others have adopted this idea [15, 42, 46, 76] or extended it to perform attention over semantic concepts, or attributes [77, 79].
-Recently [61] proposed an end-to-end model which regresses a set of image regions.
+Recently [61] proposed an end-to-end model which regresses a set of image regions and learns to associate caption words to these regions.
 Notably, [2, 12, 32] exploited object detection responses as input to the captioning system.
 As opposed to image captioning of the entire image, [30] have proposed dense captioning, which requires localization and description of image regions (typically bounding boxes).
 Some other dense captioning approaches include [40, 74].